rlite/rlite/README.md

 enroller node is not up yet, or network is temporarily down; for this reason, on failure the program waits for a few seconds and tries again, as many times as it is necessary.
-When the current enrollment succeeds, it proceeds to the next one, until all the enrollments are completed.
+When the current enrollment succeeds, it proceeds to the next one, until all the enrollments have completed.
 By default **rlite-node-config** starts with a reset operation to remove all the existing IPCPs, and then reads the initscript stored at `/etc/rina/initscript`.